 1-3 June 2017

 The Shakespeare Institute, University of Birmingham

-We invite graduate students with interests in Shakespeare and Renaissance Studies to join us in June for the Sixteenth Annual British Graduate Shakespeare Conference.
+We invite graduate students with interests in Shakespeare, Reniassance, and Early Modern Studies to submit paper proposals for the Nineteenth Annual British Graduate Shakespeare Conference.

-We invite abstracts of approximately 200 words for papers twenty minutes in length (3,000 words or less) on subjects relating to Shakespeare and/or Renaissance studies.
-Delegates wishing to give papers must register by Friday 25th April 2014; auditors by Friday 23rd May 2014.
+necessary visas.
+Auditors are encouraged to register by 19 May for early-bird pricing.
 Due to the growing success of this annual conference, we strongly encourage early registration to ensure a place on the conference programme.